martibarimaff/rEFInd-OW-theme/README.md

+## Note
+I kinda stopped making icons because i only use the arch and windows ones.
+Maybe i'll add some in the future, if i ever have nothing else to do.

 ## How to install

 1. Locate your refind EFI directory.
 This is commonly `/boot/EFI/refind` though it will depend on where you mount your ESP and where rEFInd is installed.